VicXekro/CamAuth2/README.md

-## Embryonic version of the VeriCam
+## Embryonic version of the CamAuth
 Allows to take a picture and proof its authenticity